nirajgiriXD/Calculator/README.md

-# simple calculator developed using C#
+# calculator with simple GUI using C#

 Just a simple calculator that I made using C#